noobpow3r/golang-notes/README.md

 # Golang Notes

-This notes come from 2 courses:
+This notes come from this resources:

 - [A Tour of Go](https://go.dev/tour)
 - [Fulltimegodev](https://fulltimegodev.com/)

-Thanks to Golang Team and AnthonyGG for let me learn this awesome language, all credits for them.
+Thanks for let me learn this awesome language, all credits for them.

 # Table of Contents